Fall23-DSCI-510/final-project-monabr4/README.md

   ## Note

 Upon extraction from API and shapefiles, data cleaning was done in `Data > Raw`. **Do NOT run the code in the "raw" folder.** Manual data cleaning was performed.
-The final cleaned datasets are "final_covid_data.csv" and "final_raw_data.geojson" file.
-These files are used in the "graphing.ipynb" folder to compute the graphs.
+The final cleaned datasets are `final_covid_data.csv` and `final_raw_data.geojson`  file.
+These files are used in the `graphing.ipynb` folder to compute the graphs.
 All the graphed results are located in the `results` folder.
 More information about how each folder is used can be found in `processed.txt`, `raw.txt`, and `results.txt`.